ankh2054/wax_puzzle/frontend/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Testing the contract
+## Testing the Contract

-In order for a player to start a game they need to furst pay the minimum fee.

-transfer sentnltestin sentnlagents "0.1000 WAX" "payment memo"
+### Game Flow
+1. User logs in through the frontend
+2. Frontend validates the minimum fee (1.00000000 WAX) using `validateqfee`
+3. User pays the fee via token transfer
+4. User can start the game
+5. For each correct answer, the contract account (not the user) updates the challenge status

+### Test Commands

-#### VAlidate Fee
+#### 1. Validate Fee (Frontend Security Check)

-   `cleos push action sentnlagents validateqfee '["sentnltestin", "0.1000 WAX"]' -p sentnltestin@active`
+   `cleos push action sentnlagents validateqfee '["sentnltestin", "1.00000000 WAX"]' -p sentnltestin@active`

 #### Start a new game